xxcosita3czxx/Lorelei-bot/README.md

 **WARNING** UPDATER IS BROKEN, PLEASE DONT USE IT AND INSTEAD UPDATE MANUALLY!!

 # Lorelei

 Open-Source discord bot in python, for people
 > disclaimer: Youre permited to host it yourself for personal purposes like single server or testings, for more than 100 servers, message me on discord (@cosita3cz)

+## Why?

+Because having too much of bots is very annoying, every single one have different configurations, web dashboards, and you can get lost quickly in it.
+Also most good bots these days are paid and very limited for free (hope dyno stays free 🙏).
+This is where my bot comes with all inside discord.
+Its free, its open-source, and you can do alot with it, edit it for your own needs, or help other people by making your own commands to the main bot.

 ## Support the creator

 You can support me by contributing to the repo

 Or donating me any eth-based crypto to this wallet: